W Idioms

 when the chips are down

-- at the final and critical moment, when things really get difficult
+- at the final and critical moment, when things really become difficult

-When the chips are down he will always come and help his friends.
+When the chips are down the man will always come and help his friends.

 when the going gets tough (the tough get going)